joezawisa/finance/README.md

 by [Joe Zawisa](https://github.com/joezawisa)

-## About

-This project is a finance API to view transactions and balances of bank accounts, investments, and other assets.
+This project is an API to view transactions and balances of bank accounts, investments, and other assets.
 The application is written in [Python](https://www.python.org).
 It is built as a [Docker](https://www.docker.com) image to run in a container.